Lack of physical education: Physical

 According to a Portuguese study, children with sedentary lifestyles have nine times poorer motor coordination than active children of the same age.
 They also have worsened bone density, strength, and flexibility.
 In the long term, they are more likely to use tobacco, alcohol, and drugs than their active peers.

 Sedentary behaviour is strongly associated with obesity, and this imparts a great health risk.
 Obese children are more likely to have high blood pressure, heart disease, high LDL cholesterol, Type 2 diabetes mellitus, sleep apnea, menstrual cycle abnormalities, bone and joint problems, increased cancer risk, and reduced balance.
 They are also more likely to be obese adults.

 Childhood physical inactivity has been correlated to cholesterol and fatty streaks in the aorta in the first decade of life and moves to the heart, brain, and other parts of the body in the second and third decade of life, causing health issues.

 A lack of physical activity is one of the main causes for obesity, cardiovascular disease, diabetes, and other physical health issues among children and adolescents.

 There is a direct correlation between active participation in physical activity and the health of school age children, therefore a lack of physical education would cause a lack in physical activity in children, leading to worse health.

 Psychological

 As exercise is known to improve well-being and reduce stress, physical inactivity is correlated with poor psychological health such as an increase of major depression.
 There is a link between obesity and psychiatric illness and the two feed on each other in a vicious cycle.

 A lack of physical activity is associated with poorer concentration and academic performance, particularly in mathematics and reading.

 Obesity induced from lack of exercise also contributes to a decrease in general mental health.
 Overweight children and teens are more likely to suffer from poor self-esteem, negative body image, teasing, and bullying.

 Higher levels of sedentary and lower levels of physical education are linked to worse mental health and lower cognitive function among children.

+Studies suggest that there is a positive correlation between exercise and cognitive function as it can improve memory, attention, and critical thinking skills.
+It increases blood flow, which promotes the delivery of more nutrients to the brain.
+Exercise is also linked to the growth and development of new neurons, supporting overall brain health and function.